This is the multi-page printable view of this section.

 - Code should be formatted according to the Google Common Lisp Style Guide

 - All code should include unit tests.
-Currently we use fiveam as the test framework for new projects, but are looking at Parachute and Rove as more extensible alternatives.
+Older projects use fiveam as the test framework for new projects.
+New project should use Parachute.

 - Contributions should pass existing unit tests